CoolPlayLin/GenshinImpact-SeewoNote5/README.md

 # GenshinImpact Startup for SeewoNote5

-A CLI which can replace the startup of EasiNote 5 with Genshin Impact & written in TypeScript
+A CLI which can replace the startup of EasiNote 5 with Genshin Impact & were written in TypeScript

-_NOTE_ All of these resources were collected from internet, JUST FOR Studying and fun.
+**NOTE** All of these resources were collected from internet, JUST FOR Studying and fun.

 ## License